 You may be Fooled into thinking all Carbohydrates are equal.
 Unfortunately this is Not True well like with most things unfortunately they are not.
 Let me unravel the confusion and guide you what you can do!

-The over processing of refined carbohydrates strips the nutrient value, fibre the very core essence of it having any nutritional value for your body at all.
+The over processing of refined/simple carbohydrates strips the nutrient value, fibre the very core essence of it having any nutritional value for your body at all.
 Due to the over processing of these carbohydrates it requires little to no digestive processing therefore being converted directly into sugar and into your blood stream.
 Increased amounts of sugar in your bloodstream make your blood flow sticky not to mention putting additional stress on your pancreas therefore affecting both the release of insulin and decreasing the release of digestive enzymes that aid your body’s digestive process.
 This interference with your pancreas prevents it from working effectively, as well as over working with the additional release of insulin.

 - As they spike your blood sugar levels quickly, giving a false sense of renewed energy.